In this article

 - Adblockers usually prevent browsers from loading GTM

-- User must accept marketing cookies via the Cookiebot banner to load Meta Pixel
+- User must accept marketing cookies via the Cookiebot banner to load GTM

 - Events only start being tracked after GTM is installed on the Shotgun account